 HIST105: Histories of Violence: How Imperialism Made the Modern World

 HIST279: Gandhi and the End of Empire in India, 1885-1948

 HIST370: 'These Beastly Obscenities': Monuments, Images and Antiquities in Imperial India

 HIST420: How Historians Understand and Explain

-My research explores the ways in which the Hindu temple was understood during the colonial intervention of the nineteenth and twentieth century.
+I have a forthcoming monograph that explores the ways in which the Hindu temple was understood during the colonial intervention of the nineteenth and twentieth century.
 For more details see my research webpage: The Hindu Temple and Modernity.

 My work on the Nilgiri Hills of South India was concerned with the juridical interfaces that were formed between the incoming state, settlers and the indigenous communties in the nineteenth century.
 This research explored the cultures of property and landscape that allowed the reinterpretation and subdivision of the hills into different categories of resources.